busycaesar/Embeddings_And_Cosine_Similarity/Google/README.md

 - Create a `main.py` file and add [this code](./main.py).

-- Finally run the script using the following command.
+- Finally, run the script using the following command.

 ```bash
 python main.py